 Hemorrhoid symptoms depend upon whether the hemorrhoid is internal or external.
 Often, patients don’t have many symptoms with internal hemorrhoids, except when making a bowel movement.
 Symptoms of external hemorrhoids include:

-External hemorrhoids can be quite uncomfortable and can affect quality of life.
+External hemorrhoids can be quite uncomfortable and can affect the quality of life.

 Internal hemorrhoids may not be noticeable, but sometimes patients can experience the following while passing stool: